In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Portals

 Ordinarily, a component’s output is written to its position in the element hierarchy.
-Any elements it generates become children of the component’s parent, and siblings of the component’s siblings.
+Any elements it generates become children of the component’s parent.

 A portal can be used to direct output to a DOM element other than the component’s parent.
 The component invokes ReactDOM.createPortal within its render function, and returns the resulting portal instance.
 This method is invoked much like ReactDOM.render: